itacentury/CenturyPackageBO1/README.md

 **LOBBY OPTIONS**

-Add 1 minute (Not available during azza)
+Add 1 minute (Not available in azza)

     Adds one minute to the game time.

-Remove 1 minute (Not available during azza)
+Remove 1 minute (Not available in azza)

     Removes one minute from the game time.

-Allow multiple setups (Only available during azza)
+Allow multiple setups (Only available in azza)

     You don't need to be at last.
 There can be 2 or 3 enemys still alive and if you have this option enabled the game ends